Chongqing: Politics

 The Great Hall of the People serves as the venue for major political conferences in Chongqing.

 Since 1997, Chongqing has been a direct-controlled municipality in the Chinese administrative structure, making it a provincial-level division with commensurate political importance.
 The municipality's leader is Secretary of the Municipal Committee of the Chinese Communist Party, which, since 2007, has also held a seat on the Politburo of the Chinese Communist Party, the country's second highest governing council.
-Under the USSR-inspired nomenklatura system of appointments, individuals are appointed to the position by the central leadership of the CCP and bestowed to an official based on seniority and adherence to party orthodoxy, usually given to an individual with prior regional experience elsewhere in China and nearly never a native of Chongqing.
+Under the USSR-inspired nomenklatura system of appointments, individuals are appointed to the position by the central leadership of the CCP and bestowed with an official position based on seniority and adherence to party orthodoxy, usually given to an individual with prior regional experience elsewhere in China and nearly never a native of Chongqing.
 Notable individuals who have held the municipal Party Secretary position include He Guoqiang, Wang Yang, Bo Xilai, Zhang Dejiang, and Sun Zhengcai, the latter three were Politburo members during their term as party chief.
 The party chief heads the municipal party standing committee, the de facto top governing council of the municipality.
-The standing committee is typically composed of 13 individuals which includes the party chiefs of important subdivisions and other leading figures in the local party and government organization, as well as one military representative.
+The standing committee is typically composed of 13 individuals, which includes the party chiefs of important subdivisions and other leading figures in the local party and government organization, as well as one military representative.

 The municipal People's Government serves as the day-to-day administrative authority, and is headed by the mayor, who is assisted by numerous vice mayors and mayoral assistants.
 Each vice mayor is given jurisdiction over specific municipal departments.
 The mayor is the second-highest-ranking official in the municipality.
 The mayor usually represents the city when foreign guests visit.

 The municipality also has a Municipal People's Congress, theoretically elected by lower level People's Congresses.
 The People's Congress nominally appoints the mayor and approves the nominations of other government officials.
 The People's Congress, like those of other provincial jurisdictions, is generally seen as a symbolic body.
 It convenes in full once a year to approve party-sponsored resolutions and local regulations and duly confirm party-approved appointments.
-On occasion the People's Congress can be venues of discussion on municipal issues, although this is dependent on the actions of individual delegates.
+On occasion, the People's Congress can be a venue of discussion on municipal issues, although this is dependent on the actions of individual delegates.
 The municipal People's Congress is headed by a former municipal official, usually in their late fifties or sixties, with a lengthy prior political career in Chongqing.
 The municipal Political Consultative Conference (zhengxie) meets at around the same time as the People's Congress.
 Its role is to advise on political issues.
 The zhengxie is headed by a leader who is typically a former municipal or regional official with a lengthy career in the party and government bureaucracy.